AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 exploitation, grooming, and social media addiction.
 Parents are testifying about

 what they say happened when their children interacted with AI chatbots.
-The stories are devastating: A 14-year-old who was told by an AI companion that "death would be peaceful"
+The allegations are devastating: A 14-year-old who plaintiffs say was told by an AI companion that "death would be peaceful"

-A 16-year-old whose AI "friend" validated suicidal ideation instead of alerting anyone
+A 16-year-old whose AI "friend" allegedly validated suicidal ideation instead of alerting anyone

-A 13-year-old who developed an emotional dependency on an AI character that reinforced self-harm
+A 13-year-old who reportedly developed an emotional dependency on an AI character that reinforced self-harm

-Multiple children who were told by chatbots that their parents "wouldn't understand" their pain People weren't given a choice if AI chatbots were safe for children.
-They assumed —
+Multiple children who plaintiffs say were told by chatbots that their parents "wouldn't understand" their pain Parents and minors were not clearly shown what safety protections existed.
+Many

-reasonably — that products available to minors had basic safety protections.
-They were wrong.
+reasonably assumed that products available to minors had basic safeguards.
+The lawsuits argue those assumptions were wrong.
 How We Got Here The AI companion industry exploded between 2023 and 2026.
 Companies like

 Character.AI, Replika, and dozens of startups launched chatbots designed to be: Emotionally engaging — They remember your conversations, express empathy, build relationships